atomone-hub/govgen-proposals/002_SOFTWARE_VERSIONING.md

 Considering that the first version of AtomOne will not have IBC or ICS enabled, there is no advantage in choosing to fork v16 or v17.

-This left out v15, which is the version we propose to fork for AtomOne.
+This leaves out only v15, which is the version we propose to fork for AtomOne.

 ## Consequences